LizMyers/Maraschino/README.md

 ###Quick Start
 If you're working with a framework such as Twitter Bootstrap or Ionic, you may already have the fonts and css installed.
 If so, skip to **step 5: selecting icons**.
 To install icon font(s), do the following:

-**1.Download 1 or more icon fonts**.
+**1. Download 1 or more icon fonts**.
 We've got links to them here: http://maraschino.lizmyers.webfactional.com/#downloads

 **2. Unzip the files to your desktop**